RHS Elections 2025: Insights into the Society’s Council and the role of Councillors

 What’s it like being a Councillor?

-In the following section four serving members of the Society’s Council comment on their personal experience; these commentaries include first impressions from recently elected members and longer-term perspectives.
+In the following section five serving members of the Society’s Council comment on their personal experience.
+These commentaries include first impressions from three recently elected members (Cath Feely, Jesús Sanjurjo, and Karen Harvey, who took up their positions in 2024) and longer-term perspectives from two Counclllors (Cait Beaumont and Melissa Calaresu) who will be stepping down in November on completion of their four-year term.

 Professor Caitriona Beaumont, London South Bank University